padilladaniela/Automotive_Final_Challenge/README.md

 ## Reason for Topic
 Our goal is to have insurance companies use this model to help determine the appropriate coverages based on vehicle make and year in the state of NY.

+## Questions to Answer
+- What make is more likely to get into an accident in NY?
+- What were the contributing factors that were most common that may affect insuring someone in NY?
+- Are there certain circumstances of accidents depending on location/direction of travel?
+- What are contributing factors that happen before an accident that may affect insurance?
+- How many accidents are caused by NY residents vs. Out of state visitors?

 ## Communication Protocols
 In order to keep updated on the status of each of our parts of the project, we message each other regularly through Slack and organized regular zoom meetings.